eric-upchurch/brewfather-utils/README.md

 I welcome all requests for additional functionality, or things I completely screwed up!
 The base functionality is based on my backup and current (very limited) *Brewfather* experience, so I am positive there are things I missed!

 ## Limitations
+*Brewfather* JSON batch files are currently generated as one batch per file, which also means you need to import them one-by-one.
+I experimented with generating all batches to a single file, and while *Brewfather* recognized the file and began the import, it did not actually generate any batches within the application, and gave no errors to try and diagnose the problem :(.

 Equipment is currently assigned to my personal equipment.
 If you want a different equipment setup (which you likely will), you can replace the contents of the `templates/equipment.json` with your equipment profile from a *Brewfather* export.

 Beer styles are not configured during the conversion process (primarily because *iBrewMaster 2* used 2008 BJCP guidelines, whilst *Brewfather* uses 2015).
 I recommend editing the batch recipe through *Brewfather* after import to set to the style you expect.